i-sanyam/sanyamaggarwal.com/content/_index.md

 ##

-I studied for UPSC from 2018 - 2020 and keep an eye on what goes around in domestic and international politics and economics, when I can.
+I studied for UPSC from 2018 - 2020.
+I try to keep an eye on what goes around in domestic and international politics and economics, when I can.

 -------